-Our goal is to make your online interaction with Pacific Blue Cross (PBC) and British Columbia Life & Casualty Company (BC Life) as valuable as possible, delivering information that is relevant to your needs.
+Our goal is to make your online interaction with Pacific Blue Cross (PBC) as valuable as possible, delivering information that is relevant to your needs.
 We understand many people have concerns about the security of their information, especially when providing their information via the Internet.
 We are committed to protect the information you provide us online in the same way we protect all our customer information.
-We take the privacy of customer data very seriously at PBC/BC Life as you can see in our privacy commitment.
+We take the privacy of customer data very seriously at Pacific Blue Cross as you can see in our privacy commitment.

 Your information is not automatically accessible via the Internet.
 Once you request online access to your information, we request specific information about you to confirm your identity.
 We then use several security measures to confirm this information, and only then do we allow online access to your information.

 When making purchases via our website, your credit card information is safe and secured.
 Reliable and trusted service providers who specialize in processing online payments handle all credit card transactions on our behalf.

 On our website, we use a combination of Secure Socket Layer (SSL) encryption, firewalls and timed logouts to ensure confidentiality.
 The following explains the technologies used to secure your information.

 - The Secure Socket Layer (SSL): protects the information transmitted and prevents interception by unauthorized parties; and

 - A firewall: restricts unauthorized access to our networks where your information is stored; and

 - Timed Sign outs: which terminate your connection to us after a certain period of inactivity

 SSL is an industry standard protocol used for communication between your Web browser and our Web servers.
 It provides authentication, data integrity and encryption.

 Your browser may give you a message indicating you are entering a secure website.
 You may also see a blue box outlining the secure page.
 And if you usually see a broken key or open lock in the lower left corner of your screen, you'll notice it change to a full key or closed lock.